cronitorio/cronitor-python/README.md

 cronitor.apply_config() # sync the monitors from the config file to Cronitor

 cronitor.generate_config() # generate a new config file from the Cronitor API

+cronitor.diff_config('./cronitor.yaml') # compare the config file to the monitors currently configured in Cronitor
 ```